ushu3323/dumb-chat-app/README.md

 # Dumb Chat App

-Simple or Dumb chat app as you expected, allows you to easily chat via text messages with extra features:
+Simple or Dumb chat app as you expected, easily create rooms to chat with people... with extra features:

 - Chat in group or DM them
 - Create chatrooms for differents topics